top of page

 Finding our People

-This is a continuous process but for now I think we all agree that we have a SOLID foundation with everyone here so now it's time to try and get some stuff on paper!
-Step one consist of a each interested person filling out simple questionnaire where we will all outline our basic requirements, commitments and goals.
+We have a great foundation with everyone here so now it's time to get some stuff on paper.
+Step one consist of a each interested person filling out simple questionnaire where we will all outline our basic requirements, commitments and goals and ideas..

 Step 2: